-In addition, patient identification can cause harm to patients, as well as economic costs to the health system, with up to 10-20\% errors from patient misidentification resulting in harm to patients~\cite{lippi2017managing}.
-There are concerns related to data privacy and security, as patient information must be protected against unauthorised access and breaches~\cite{hathaliya2020securing}.
-It has been observed that during the global COVID-19 pandemic, there has been an increase in the incidence of ransomware attacks on healthcare facilities.
-A study conducted by ProofPrint in 2021 surveyed more than 600 healthcare facilities and revealed that following a ransomware attack, there was an increase in mortality rates at a quarter of these facilities.
-A notable example of this phenomenon can be seen in the case of a hospital in Düsseldorf, Germany, which was forced to close its emergency department due to a ransomware attack in 2020, resulting in the death of a patient who had to be rerouted to another hospital.
-The impact of ransomware attacks on healthcare informatic systems has been shown to result in an increase in complications from medical procedures, delays in procedures, and an increased mortality rate~\cite{cybersecurity1, cybersecurity2}.
+In addition, patient identification can cause harm to patients, as well as economic costs to the health system, with up to 10-20\% errors from patient misidentification resulting in harm to patients~\citep{lippi2017managing}. {Furthermore, } there are concerns related to data privacy and security, as patient information must be protected against unauthorised access and breaches~\citep{hathaliya2020securing}.